Post-divorce checklist: simplify your arrangements post-divorce

 Post-divorce practical advice and tips:

-4. Consider getting multiple copies of your final order.
-Some organisations require your original by mail which can slow down your progress through the checklist if you only have the one copy.
+Consider getting multiple copies of your final order.
+Some organisations require your original by mail which can slow down your progress through the checklist if you only have one copy.

 You should consider whether you want to change back to your maiden name or keep your married name.
 This is a personal choice, and you have the legal right to do either.

-If you are reverting to your former name, you can use your decree absolute and birth certificates together as proof of name change.
+If you are reverting to your former name, you can use your final order (previously called the decree absolute) and birth certificates together as proof of name change.
 Take some photocopies of your ID under your old name before changing.
 Driving licenses may need to be surrendered, so it can help to have a copy should you ever need to prove your old name.

 How can NameSwitch help?
-Easy guide to the process of changing name after divorce uk.
+Easy guide to the process of changing name after divorce in the UK

 The average service that facilitates name change after divorce notifies approximately 24 different government bodies, local authorities, and companies.
 Figuring out who needs what can be daunting and takes 14 hours of stop-start research, letter writing and form filling.
 Most name change services find this process tedious and overly complicated.